 Toffee Brown Butter Chocolate Chip Cookies

-- ¾ cup unsalted butter
+- ¾ cup unsalted butter (168 grams)

-- ¾ cup brown sugar , packed (light or dark)
+- ¾ cup brown sugar (150 grams) packed (light or dark)

-- ¼ cup granulated sugar
+- ¼ cup granulated sugar (50 grams)

-- 1 tablespoon vanilla extract
+- 2 teaspoons vanilla extract

-- 1 large egg , room temperature
+- 1 large egg room temperature

-- 1 large egg yolk , room temperature (in addition to the other whole egg)
+- 1 large egg yolk room temperature (in addition to the other whole egg)

 - ¾ teaspoon baking soda

-- ¼ - ½ teaspoon salt , to taste
+- ¼ - ½ teaspoon salt to taste

 - ¾ cup toffee bits

-- 1 cup chocolate chips , plus more for placing on top of each cookie (dark, semi-sweet, or whatever you prefer)
+- ¾ cup chocolate chips plus more for placing on top of each cookie (dark, semi-sweet, or whatever you prefer)

 - Preheat the oven to 350F degrees and line two cookie sheets with parchment paper or silicone baking mats.

-- Place the cookies 2 inches apart on your lined sheets and bake for 9-11 minutes or until the tops look almost done.
-Allow the cookies to cool for at least 10 minutes on the cookie sheet, and place a few extra chocolate chips on the top of each cookies.
+- Place the cookies 2 inches apart on your lined sheets and bake for 10-12 minutes or until the tops look almost done.
+Remove from the oven and optionally place a few extra chocolate chips on top of each cookie.